xalima99/fbClone/README.md

 Real-time news feed --
 Sending / accepting / canceling friend requests --
 Instant Messaging (with your friend) --
-Notifications for new friend request. --
-Check if user if offline, if true, will alert user and for listen for when user is back online to refresh App.
+Notifications on Homepage for new friend request. -- Check if user if offline, if true, will alert user and for listen for when user is back online to refresh App.

 Future implementations: